 - Press the keys one by one not simultaneously.

 - After performing the above process, a Format Painter sign pops up, and press Left-Click on your Mouse.
 Finally, you’ll be able to copy the format of cell C11 without copying cell values.

-Related Content: How to Use Excel Cell Format Formula (4 Effective Methods)
+Read More: How to Use Excel Cell Format Formula

 4. Use of the Fill Handle to Copy Cell Format in Excel

-This method is very convenient to use to copy cell format in excel and the easiest way also.
+This method is very convenient to use to copy cell format in Excel and the easiest way also.
 Here we’ll copy the format of cell C5 to the entire column without changing the cell values by using Fill Handle.
-To copy cell format, follow the instructions below.
+To copy the cell format, follow the instructions below.